Miltonly/Streets/Restivo Lane

 If different priorities matter more

-If you're considering alternatives in similar pockets, Wellwood offers detached homes trading around $1.7M, a step up in space and privacy for those who prioritize a larger footprint.
-Apple presents a mixed stock with townhouses and detached homes trading around $1.6M, suiting buyers who want variety in the same neighbourhood.
-Both streets sit within the Ford area, so the commute and school catchments remain similar, but the housing type and price point shift meaningfully.
+If you're considering alternatives in similar pockets, Wettlaufer Terrace offers detached homes trading around $1.8M, a step up in space and price for those who want a larger lot.
+Apple Terrace mixes townhouses and detached homes around $1.6M, suiting buyers who want more variety in housing type within the same neighbourhood.
+Both streets sit in the same Ford area, so school catchments and commute profiles remain similar; the difference is in the stock itself and the price tier it commands.

 Townhouse inventory on Restivo Lane has seen 4 closed sales recently.
 Details below.